Glossary of Mortgage Terms

 Federal Home Loan Mortgage Corporation (FHLMC)

-Also called Freddie Mac, is a quasi-governmental agency that purchases conventional mortgages from insured depository institutions and HUD-approved mortgage bankers.
+More commonly called Freddie Mac.
+A quasi-governmental agency that purchases conventional mortgages from insured depository institutions and HUD-approved mortgage bankers.

 Federal Housing Administration (FHA)